Levo/turtle3D/README.md

 The decoder in this project is a whole lot cleaner and more generalized so I can have many variables and rules to create these systems.

 I hope to expand this code and create plants with this 3D system.

+To move the camera its the same as plane controls.
+W,S to move forward.
+A,D to roll.
+Up arrow, Down arrow to pitch.